ITensor/website/docs/cppv2/install/main.md

 ## Downloading the Library

-The preferred method is to "clone" the latest version of the library using the following command
+The preferred method is to "clone" ITensor version 2 using the following commands:
 <div class="commandline"><pre>
-git clone https://github.com/ITensor/ITensor itensor
+git clone https://github.com/ITensor/ITensor itensor cd itensor git checkout v2
 </pre></div>

-This allows you to track any updates to ITensor by just doing `git pull` in the ITensor folder.
+This allows you to track any updates to ITensor version 2 by just doing `git pull` in the ITensor folder.
 If you do not have git on your computer, you can obtain it through your package manager or from the
 <a href="http://git-scm.com/" target="blank_">git website</a>.

-You can also download a zip file of the latest code by clicking <a href="https://github.com/ITensor/ITensor/zipball/master">this link</a>.

 ## Building the Library